 Pro Tip - When hunting the peak rut, stay all day and hunt pinch points and downwind of doe bedding areas if you want to kill a trophy buck.

-Find the doe traffic and you will find the bucks throughout the different rut phases.
+Find the doe traffic and you will find the mature bucks throughout the different rut phases.

 Hunting Late Season

 Late season hunting usually revolves around food sources again.
 The rut is over and the deer now need to put on weight in order to survive the winter.

 The best tip for late season is to focus your hunting around the cold fronts.
 The deer need to eat in order to stay warm.
 They will come into the fields to eat early in the late season in order to stay warm during the long winter nights.